joshleitzel/computed_attribute/README.md

 end
 ```

-When one of this order's `logs` are created, saved, or deleted, `:completed` will automatically be re-calculated:
+When one of this order’s `logs` are created, saved, or deleted, `:completed` will automatically be re-calculated:

 ```ruby
 order = Order.new